Skip to main content

 Why it matters#

-The switch to Claude Haiku with source code analysis means Stora understands what your app actually does, not just what you tell it.
+With source code analysis, Stora now understands what your app actually does, not just what you tell it.
 ASO suggestions are more specific, more relevant, and require less manual editing before submission.

 improvement